 Reviewing the existing literature about Hekate reveals that her three-formed nature is reflected in her maternal roles.
+In addition, many have experiences of her as a maternal figure.
 She can be considered Mother of the Gods, Mother of All Things and a mother to individuals.
 In addition, her long history portrays her as the Mother of Witches.
-Contemporary Hekate is often seen as The Dark Mother, which reflects my personal understanding of her.
+Contemporary Hekate is often seen as The Dark Mother and the Mother of Witchcraft.
 Hekate is a complex goddess that presents herself in different forms throughout the ages and to those seeking her, as reflected in her various maternal roles.

 Hekate’s Maternal Sides